ashutoshmjain/gita/src/mathuraChap11.md

 ### Third verse
 ----

-The third verse is bride's expression of Trust in this union - said `Bramh-rishi` as he recited one of his own ..
+This is bride's expression of Trust in this union - said `Bramh-rishi` as he recited one of his own verse ..

 > Tat Chakshuh Devhitam, Shukram Uccharta;
 >
 > Pashyema Shardah Shatam, Jeevema Shardah Shatam.

-Your foresight , your auspicious vision of this union is bright and rising.

-May we see it together for hundred years.
-May we live together for hundred years.
+Your foresight favours the work of Deities.
+Your auspicious vision is bright and rising.
+It may pan out for next hundred years.
+May we live to see it taking shape.

 ### Fourth Verse
 ----

-Having moved with bride's expression of Trust, the groom now makes worldly commitments.
-In the fourth verse he says
+Having moved with `Ganga's` expression of Trust, `Shantanu` made worldly commitments.
+In the fourth verse he said ..

 > Dharmecha Arthecha Kaamecha, Imam Naticharami;
 >
 > Dharmecha Arthecha Kaamecha, Imum Naticharami.

 In my Duties (`Dharmecha`), In my financial responsibilities (`Arthecha`) and in my physical needs (`Kaamecha`), I will always consult you.
-I will actively seek and act based on your consensus.
+I will actively seek and act per consensus.

 ### Fifth verse
 ---

-And also moved with bride's expression of spiritual love, the groom thanks the Gods for this good fortune.
-He thanks the deities for bringing the bride to his life.
-He says ..
+And also moved with bride's expression of spiritual love, `Shantanu` thanked the Gods for this good fortune.
+He praised the deities for bringing `Ganga` to his life.
+He said ..

 > Gribhnami te Soubhagstvay, Hastam Maya Patya Jardishtirysthasa;
 >
 > Bhago Aryama Savita Purandhir Mayama Tva Durgahptyay Devah.

 I thank the deities of enjoyment (Bhaga) , deity of wisdom (Aryama) and the deity of the creative force (Savitaru) for bringing you in my life.
-Not only these deities , I thank the entire universe `Purandhir` a name of `Bramha` , for the good fortune of being together till we get very very old - or till death do us apart.
+Not only these deities , I thank the entire universe `Purandhir` a name of `Bramha` , for the good fortune of being together.

 ### Sixth verse
 ----

-The sixth verse is the celebration of companionship.
-They wish not to lose this friendship even if they lose everything else.
+The sixth verse was the celebration of companionship.
+They wished not to lose this friendship even if they lose everything else.

 > Sakha Saptpada Bhav;
 >